-- 1. Professional service fees, such as fees to attorneys, accountants, and architects. - 2.
-Fees paid by one professional to another, such as fee-splitting or referral fees - 3.
-Payments by attorneys to witnesses or experts in legal adjudication. - 4.
+1. Professional service fees, such as fees to attorneys, accountants, and architects.

+2. Fees paid by one professional to another, such as fee-splitting or referral fees.

+3. Payments by attorneys to witnesses or

+experts in legal adjudication.4.
 Payment for services, including payment for parts or materials used to perform the services as long as supplying the parts or materials was incidental to providing the service.
-For example, report the total insurance company payments to an auto repair shop under a repair contract showing an amount for labor and another amount for parts, since furnishing parts was incidental to repairing the auto. - 5.
-Commissions paid to nonemployee salespersons, subject to repayment but not repaid during the calendar year. - 6.
-A fee paid to a nonemployee and travel reimbursement for which the nonemployee did not account to the payer if the fee and reimbursement total at least \$600.
+For example, report the total insurance company payments to an auto repair shop under a repair contract showing an amount for labor and another amount for parts, since furnishing parts was incidental to repairing the auto.

+5. Commissions paid to nonemployee salespersons that are subject to repayment but not repaid during the calendar year.

+6. A fee paid to a nonemployee and travel reimbursement for which the nonemployee did not account to the payer if the fee and reimbursement total at least \$600.

-- 7. Payments to nonemployee entertainers for services. - 8.
-Exchanges of services between individuals in the course of their trades or businesses.
+7. Payments to nonemployee entertainers for services.

+8. Exchanges of services between individuals in the course of their trades or businesses.
 For example, an attorney represents a painter for nonpayment of business debts in exchange for the painting of the attorney's law offices.
 The amount reportable by each on Form 1099-MISC is the fair market value of his or her own services performed.
-However, if the attorney represents the painter in a divorce proceeding, the attorney must report on Form 1099-MISC the value of his or her services, but the painter need not report.
-The payment by the painter is not made in the course of the painter's trade or business, even though the painting services are of the type normally performed in the course of the painter's trade or business. - 9.
-Taxable fringe benefits for nonemployees.
+However, if the attorney represents the painter in a divorce proceeding, this is an activity that is unrelated to the painter's trade or business.
+The attorney must report on Form 1099-MISC the value of his or her services.
+But the painter need not report on Form 1099-MISC the value of painting the law offices because the work is in exchange for legal services that are separate from the painter's business.

+9. Taxable fringe benefits for nonemployees.
 For information on valuation of fringe benefits, see Pub.
-535, Business Expenses. - 10.
-Gross oil and gas payments for a working interest. - 11.
-Payments to current and former self-employed insurance salespersons and agents for (a) amounts paid after retirement, but calculated as a percentage of commissions received by the individual from the paying company before retirement; (b) renewal commissions; and (c) deferred commissions paid after retirement but for sales made before retirement - 12.
-Directors' fees as explained earlier under Directors' Fees. - 13.
-Commissions paid to licensed lottery ticket sales agents as explained earlier under Commissions Paid to Lottery Ticket Sales Agents.
+535, Business Expenses.

+10. Gross oil and gas payments for a working interest.

+11. Payments to current and former self-employed insurance salespersons and agents for (a) amounts paid after retirement, but calculated as a percentage of commissions received by the individual from the paying company before retirement; (b) renewal commissions; and (c) deferred commissions paid after retirement but for sales made before retirement.

+12. Directors' fees as explained earlier under Directors' Fees.

+13. Commissions paid to licensed lottery ticket sales agents as explained earlier under Commissions Paid to Lottery Ticket Sales Agents.